PaloAltoNetworks/iron-skillet/docs/creating_loadable_configs.rst

 Update the variable values
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Inside the tools directory, update the my_variables.py file then run build_my_configs.py.
+Inside the tools directory, update the config_variables.yaml file then run create_loadable_configs.py.
 The example shows the vi text editor but any text editor may be used.

 ::

     (env)$ cd iron-skillet/tools  [if not in the tools directory]
-    (env)$ vi my_variables.py
+    (env)$ vi config_variables.yaml

-Edit the my_variables.py file for your local deployment and save.
+Edit the config_variables.yaml file for your local deployment and save.

 Key variables to edit include:

-    + my_config folder prefix: text name specific to the configuration output

     + management interface type: static, dhcp-client, dhcp-cloud based on firewall deployment